Meet Our Team

-Dominique Fourguette is the Vice President of Research & Development at Michigan Aerospace Corporation.
-She has more than twenty years of experience in optical diagnostics techniques and has been the lead scientist on the development of optical detection techniques, integrated optics-based instrumentation, and micro-sensors.
-Dominique has over twenty publications in optical diagnostics and related fields, and has co-authored three patents in sensor development.
-Dominique was visiting scientist for eighteen months at the Combustion Research Facility at Sandia National Laboratories in Livermore, CA, and Senior Research Fellow in the Graduate Aeronautics Laboratories at the California Institute of Technology, where she investigated an array of planar imaging techniques.
-Dominique developed a real-time micron-size optical particle sizer that was successfully used in several tests at White Sands Missile Range between 2002 and 2004.
-Dominique earned a Ph.D. from the Center for Laser Diagnostics at Yale University and a B.S. in Acoustics and Mechanical Vibrations from the Université of Compiègne (Compiègne, France).
-She is an Associate Member of the American Institute of Aeronautics and Astronautics (AIAA), and a member of the Aerodynamic Measurement Techniques Technical Committee of AIAA, of which she served as Chair from 2004 to 2006.
-At MAC, Dominique fully leverages both her R&D and academic experiences and networks to facilitate both the technological and the financial aspects of realizing MAC’s clients’ ideas.
+Dr. Dominique Fourguette is Vice President of Research & Development at Michigan Aerospace Corporation.
+She has over 20 years of experience in optical diagnostics techniques, and has been the lead scientist on the development of optical detection techniques, integrated optics-based instrumentation and micro-sensors.
+She has over twenty publications in optical diagnostics and related fields, and has co-authored four patents in sensor development.
+She was Senior Research Fellow in the Graduate Aeronautics Laboratories at the California Institute of Technology, investigating planar imaging techniques using Rayleigh, Raman, and laser induced fluorescence.
+In addition to atmospheric LIDAR development, Dr. Fourguette is currently developing optical resonator-based microsensors for planetary and icy worlds exploration, and for wind measurements.
+She is an Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA), and member of the Aerodynamic Measurement Techniques Technical Committee of AIAA, on which she served as Chair from 2004 to 2006.

 Lennard A. Fisk

 Co-Founder, Chairman of the Board